 Located at Konark, the beach is known for its stunning sunrise and sunset.
 According to Sambha, the son of Lord Krishna prayed to the Sun God in this particular place and got rid of leprosy.
 Thus the beach has an important spiritual significance in Odisha.

 The soft sandy shores are bordered by Tamarix trees and rare shrubs.
-During the evening you can spot a few fishing boats sailing in the mid of the sea.
+During the evening you can spot a few fishing boats sailing in the middle of the sea.

 Although the beach remains quite abandoned, The five-day long festival attracts a large number of tourists and locals too.